Warz/nightmare/README.md

 4. It needs to work with the same import scheme that are being used now:
  `import { VJstree, useTreeActions, useMultiTree} from 'vue-jstree-extended'` (using /dist not source files)

+See this gif video that explains the issue: https://i.imgur.com/XExWlgD.gif (localhost:8081 is the library and localhost:8082 is the project where tree is broken)

 ## Project setup
 ```
 npm install